Mithsril/MithMaps/README.md

 New Weapons:

 Void Blade - A mixture of HTS, LGS, TS, CS, and Claymore.
-(Claymore cr1 and r2 sped up by 3 frames + no hyper armor)

 Silver Maul - A mixture of Club, Morningstar, Gclub, Halberd, Gkat, and CGS.
-(No hyper armor at all)

 -